hong6/Vue_FilterToDoList/README.md

 # Vue Filter To do list

 ## About
-This is an extremely simple application written with Vue.js.
+This is a simple application written with Vue.js.

 ## Installation
 `npm install vue` or Vue can be included as a script tag at the end of the application's HTML